d12frosted/elpa-mirror/gnu/tmr-readme.txt

   command `tmr-tabulated-view', which has more features than the generic `*Messages*' buffer ([Grid view]).

-  The `tmr-cancel' command cancels running timers without erasesing them from the list of created timer objects.
-Timers at the completion prompt are described by the exact time they were set and the input that was used to create them, including the optional description that `tmr' and `tmr-with-description' accept.
+  The `tmr-cancel' command cancels running timers without erasing them from the list of created timer objects.
+Timers at the completion prompt are described by the exact time they were set and the input that was used to create them, including the optional description that `tmr' and `tmr-with-details' accept.

   The `tmr-remove' command is like `tmr-cancel', except it is not limited to active timers: it can target elapsed ones as well.